 Sunday of the Paralytic

-In the Gospel appointed for today, we heard about the healing of the paralytic.
+In the Gospel reading appointed for this day, we heard about the healing of the paralytic.
 Our Lord had come to Jerusalem to observe one of the Jewish feasts.
 Near one of the gates of the city was a pool which had healing powers as an angel of the Lord would come to stir up the waters.
 The first person into the waters at the time of this stirring would be healed of their illness.
 Surrounding the pool lay a multitude of sick people – the blind, the lame, the paralyzed.
 Among these was a man who had been paralyzed for thirty-eight years.
 He had been coming to the pool in faith and hope for many years, but each time the waters were stirred, another person would make it into the waters before him.
-Our Lord had pity on the man and, after asking him if he would like to be made well, told him to take up his bed and walk.
+As our Lord passed by, He had pity on the man and, after asking him if he would like to be made well, commanded that he take up his bed and walk.
 The man was immediately cured and went on his way carrying his former sick bed.
-I would like to draw our attention to four important lessons from this Gospel passage… an honest assessment of our spiritual health, the virtues of patience and perseverance, complete and wholehearted trust in God, and responding to the call of God.